 - In the Treeview double-click on Contours.
-The contour layer properties will be displayed. - Select the Contour Range tab and click the Interval button.
-Set the contour interval as 5E8.
-Click the Set as global range button and ensure that the Use global range button is also selected. - Click the OK button to finish.
+The contour layer properties will be displayed. - Select the Appearance tab and for the Classic contour range press the Set button. - Choose the Interval option and set the contour interval to be 5E8.
+Click OK. - Click the OK button to finish.